-At Cheddington School we gather daily for some form of collective worship.
-Twice weekly we gather as a whole school - on Monday to introduce the key theme of the week, and on Friday to celebrate our achievements of the week and share our skills.
-Twice weekly the children gather as a Key Stage, and consider a topic as age appropriate in one assembly and practice hymns and songs of celebration in the other.
-Once weekly the children participate in a class-time assembly.
+At Cheddington School we gather four days each week for some form of collective worship.
+Three times weekly we gather as a whole school - on Monday to introduce the key theme of the week, on Wednesday to sing, and on Friday to celebrate our achievements of the week and share our skills.
+Once weekly the children gather as a Key Stage, and consider a topic as age appropriate in one assembly and practice hymns and songs of celebration in the other.
+(YR and Y6 use this KS assembly time for shared buddie learning.)
+We have occasional class assembly time when the weather is too inclement for the weekly Mile Run.

 A termly list of assembly themes is drawn up by the Head Teacher, to ensure cultural diversity is celebrated and all major festivals recognised.
-The Head Teacher takes Monday and Friday assembly; with the Deputy Head Teacher or Assistant Head Teacher leading when the Head is unavailable.
+The Head Teacher takes Monday, Wednesday and Friday assembly; with the Assistant Head Teacher leading when the Head is unavailable.
 Key stage assemblies are taken by the class teachers on a rota basis.
-Class assembly is led by the class teacher or the children.
+Class assembly, when held, is led by the class teacher or the children.